Random-Stack-Random-Day/PodomoroClock/README.txt

 Created a Podomoro Clock as a test of Set_Interval.
 Added complete functionality, defaulted values, as well as modifiable timers.
-Start/Stop functions included
+Start/Stop functions included.
+Updating again!